exchhattu/BiomedicalQASystem-Transformers-TransferLearning-MedQA/README.md

 ### Data and pre-trained model
 1. [BioASQ](https://github.com/dmis-lab/bioasq-biobert)
-...
-There are 40K examples for factoid question answer from BioASQ7B.
+...There are 40K examples for factoid question answer from BioASQ7B.
 However, unique examples are selected.
-This resulted ...
-6K examples.
+This resulted ...6K examples.
 Examples such as yes/no and list questions were also excluded.
-Explotratory data analysis is carried out to ... understand the distribution.
+Explotratory data analysis is carried out to ...understand the distribution.
 Interesting, same answer appeared in mutliple contexts.
-Therefore, answer and its appearance ... in context is also evaluated.
+Therefore, answer and its appearance ...in context is also evaluated.
 For detail, see a [juypter notebook](https://github.com/exchhattu/MedQA/blob/master/notebook/EDA.ipynb).
 ```
 $ python3 ./src/EDA.py --eda ./data/dataset/curatedBioASQ/
 ```